ysz951/enjoy-cook-app/README.md

 # Enjoy Cook
 An online recipes search & share app.
-Find your want, make your like!
+Find you want, make you like!

 This is the front end for `Enjoy Cook`.
 The back end can be found at https://github.com/ysz951/enjoy-cook-api.